Tullie McAdoo

-Tullie McAdoo (November 24, 1884 – June 16, 1961) was an American baseball first baseman in the Negro leagues.
+Tullie McAdoo (November 24, 1884 – June 16, 1961) was an American professional baseball first baseman in the Negro leagues.
 He played from 1908 to 1924 with several teams, playing mostly with the St. Louis Giants.

 McAdoo played the first part of the 1910 season for the Oklahoma Monarchs, however, he and two other players, third baseman J. Norman and outfielder D. Williams, were given unconditional releases from their contracts when they broke club rules by playing a morning baseball game for the Kansas City Royal Giants on the morning of July 4, 1910.
 The afternoon game was delayed due to their lateness.
 By the end of the month, McAdoo was playing with the Kansas City Royal Giants.